BP oil spill cash rebuilds eroded Louisiana pelican island

+Until the restoration, only about 5 acres (2 hectares) — most of it along the island’s edges and the outlines left by short-lived restorations in the 1990s — was high enough for pelicans to nest, said Todd Baker, a biologist supervising restoration for the Louisiana Department of Wildlife and Fisheries.
+Once a mere strip of land, the island now covers 37 acres (15 hectares), with most of it for the increasingly cramped birds.

+Edwards said the $18.7 million project to enlarge and maintain the island is part of $550 million that that has restored more than 4,200 acres (1,700 hectares) of Louisiana’s coast and islands.
+More than $800 million in additional work is expected across Louisiana this year, he said.

-Though barely a blip of an island off the Gulf of Mexico in Barataria Bay, Queen Bess plays an outsize role as one of Louisiana’s largest rookeries for brown pelicans, supplying prime real estate for up to a fifth of the state’s nests.
-It’s also where the pelican, the Louisiana state bird, was reintroduced in the 1960s after pesticides had killed off the entire population.
+Though barely a blip of an island off the Gulf of Mexico in Barataria Bay, Queen Bess plays an outsize role as one of Louisiana’s largest rookeries for brown pelicans, supplying real estate for up to a fifth of the state’s nests.
+It’s also where the pelican, Louisiana’s state bird, was reintroduced in the 1960s after pesticides had killed off the state’s entire population.

-Loss of coastal wetlands and other problems have crowded the big birds into far fewer colonies than they had two decades ago, according to Todd Baker, the biologist supervising restoration work for the Louisiana Department of Wildlife and Fisheries.
-The number of colonies has fallen 54 percent since 2010, he said.
+Loss of the small islands where pelicans nest has crowded the big birds into about 10 colonies, fewer than half the number in 2010, Baker said.
+“When you’re a tiny island you’re on the front lines of sea-level rise and coastal erosion.”

-The $18 million to restore Queen Bess Island and funds for future monitoring and upkeep flow from a $20 billion settlement that the federal government and the five Gulf Coast states reached with energy giant BP PLC for environmental damage from the 2010 spill.
+Funds to restore Queen Bess Island and for future monitoring and upkeep flow from a $20 billion settlement that the federal government and the five Gulf Coast states reached with energy giant BP PLC for environmental damage from the 2010 spill.

 The offshore explosion and fire that year on BP’s leased drilling rig killed 11 people.
 The well spewed more than 100 million gallons (378 million liters) of oil into the water over 87 days.

-When the oil reached the island about 45 miles (72 kilometers) south of New Orleans, brown pelicans and other birds could be seen struggling, their wings weighed down by the black muck.
-About 1,000 died.
+When the oil reached the island about 45 miles (72 kilometers) south of New Orleans, more than 1,000 birds died.
+Brown pelicans and other birds could be seen struggling, their wings weighed down by black muck.

-“This is the first time we’ve done any really large-scale restoration specifically for birds.
-And I can’t wait to see the results” as birds arrive, Baker said.

-Under the restoration project, contractors for Louisiana’s Coastal Protection and Restoration Authority have dredged up Mississippi River sand and pumped it inside two rock outlines.
-Those outlines were nearly all that remained of failed attempts in the 1990s to rebuild the island using silt dredged nearby.
-This time around they’re using barges to bring in the more stable sand.
-The authority also has built a line of rock breakwaters 75 to 95 feet (23 to 29 meters) from shore to slow erosion and provide calm water for young birds.
+Contractors for Louisiana’s Coastal Protection and Restoration Authority enlarged the island by dredging up Mississippi River sand and pumping it inside the outlines of rock and other material from the 1990s restoration, which used silt.
+The sand, designers hope, will be more stable.
+The authority also built a line of rock breakwaters 75 to 95 feet (23 to 29 meters) from shore to slow erosion and provide calm water for young birds.

 In recent years, Baker said, nests have been so jammed “you can’t hardly step on land without touching a nest.”